 26.1 DISCOVERY SCHEDULING

 Meeting of the Parties; Initial Disclosures.
 The parties must hold their Fed.
 R. Civ.
 P. 26(f) conference as soon as practicable, but not earlier than 30 days before the Court‘s scheduling order is due under Fed.
 R. Civ.
 P. 16(b).
 The parties are encouraged to make their Fed.
 R. Civ.
 P. 26(a)(1) initial disclosures at this conference, but in any event must make them no later than 14 days after the conference.
-If the attorneys fail to investigate their actions or fail to make initial disclosures as provided by these Rules, the Court may impose sanctions on them.
+If the attorneys fail to investigate their actions or fail to make initial disclosures as provided by these Rules, the Court may impose sanctions.

 Filing of Motions Does Not Automatically Stay Discovery or Disclosure Requirements.
 Unless the Court orders otherwise, the filing of any motion— including a motion to dismiss, a discovery motion, or a motion for summary judgment—does not stay the action or excuse the parties from complying with any discovery rule or scheduling order.